 If people don’t know they’re talking to a chatbot, and they expect a human, realizing the contrary might give them some doubts about your intentions.
 They might be outraged both by the fact that you tried to hide it and by the fact that their complaint hasn’t been heard by a human being.

-Let’s see some examples of brands who use chatbots successfully.
+Let’s see some chatbot examples from brands who use them successfully.
 This can help you better understand if AI chatbot technology is right for you, or if you should walk away.

 Lyft lets you request a ride right from their Facebook messenger app, or you can even use your Amazon Echo to order a ride.
 They will even let you know of current ETA times, driver’s plate numbers and car model.
 This AI technology is exceptionally and creates a seamless user experience.